 What to look for from an article (in a nutshell)

 Trade journals contain practical information for professionals in the field, including lesson plan strategies, news, trends, and other updates.
-The articles in a trade journal can be all over the map, however, so here are some do's and dont's as you choose articles for your EDUC 111 assignment.
+The articles in a trade journal can be all over the map, however, so here are some guidelines to refer to when choosing articles for your EDUC 111 assignment.

 DO use an article on your topic if: